Steady state of periodically driven quantum systems: Theoretical outline

 \subsection{Periodically driven $\bm{N}$-level system coupled to dilute thermal gas}

 \mez We consider an $ N$-level quantum system that is subjected to a periodic driving with frequency $\omega$.
 Moreover, the quantum system interacts with a single thermal bath at an inverse temperature $\beta=(k_BT)^{-1}$.
-We furthermore assume that the bath is a $d$-dimensional low density gas composed of free particles that are scattered by the driven $N$-level system.
-This assumption allows to write the low density Lindblad master equation for the system evolution \cite{dumcke_low_1985}.
-This equation is valid for any bath-system coupling strength even beyond the Born-Markov approximation.
+We furthermore assume that the bath is a $d$-dimensional low-density gas composed of free particles that are inelastically scattered (without being created or annihilated) by the driven $N$-level system.
+This assumption allows to write the low density Lindblad master equation for the system evolution \cite{dumcke_low_1985}, (see S.7 in the SI for details \cite{sup}).
+Such Lindblad master equation is valid for any bath -- system coupling strength even beyond the Born-Markov approximation.